drupalprojects/kalatheme/README.txt

  * Style Plugin
  When you choose to "Customize this page" using the Panels In-Place Editor you gain access to a bunch of customization tools provided by Kalatheme.
-Select the paintbrush on the panels pane you want to edit, choose "Kalacustomize" and hit next.
+Select the paintbrush on the panels pane or region you want to edit, choose "Kalacustomize" and hit next.

  * Views Grid
- Any view that is made with the grid display and that has an amount of columns that can divide 12 will be automatically responsive.
+ Any view that is made with the grid display and that has an amount of columns that can evenly divide 12 will be automatically responsive.

  * Responsive Menu
  The "main-menu" menu will automatically dropdown for subitems.
 It will also